TamannaBagwan/Notepad_Automation/README.md

 # Notepad_Automation
-Automates opening Notepad, entering text, and saving the file
+Automates opening Notepad, typing text, saving the file, and closing the application.